Holiday cottage, Fittleworth, West Sussex

 Over 150 years ago The Potting Shed was central to a 27 acre orchard located on the south facing slopes in the tiny hamlet of Little Bognor next to Fittleworth that look straight to the South Downs.
 For it was here that workers gathered to collect their wages from a downstairs office that is now the main bedroom in this beautiful cottage.

 Today it is a most charming oak clad and stone two bedroom detached holiday cottage within the South Downs National Park.
 The cottage shares the grounds of the owners’ home and is laid out with the living room and kitchen area on the ground floor and the two bedrooms and bathroom below.
 Double doors from the living room open onto the outside terrace which gives the cottage much natural light.
-A feature woodburning stove which although gas gives a focus to the room and a cosy warm glow in winter.
+A feature woodburning stove, which although electric, gives a focus to the room and a cosy warm glow in winter.

 The cottage is very comfortable and comprehensively equipped.
 The kitchen and dining area is also bright and spacious and sits at a slightly raised level to the main living room.
 The main bedroom below is fitted with a king sized bed while the second bedroom is fitted with three foot bunk beds.
 Since this room is smaller there is the option of using a sofa bed in the living room should flexibility of accommodation be needed.
 There is an additional charge for use of linen when the sofa bed is required.
 The main bathroom is fitted with a bath and shower attachment above and there is also a cloakroom on the main floor.